ricezhang11/CS5200-Project/README.md

 # Building an management system for a car rental company
+//Code Review Jiayi Li -> Zhang Zhang
+//It would be better if you could add the project name to the title of repository, like "Retal-Car-Management"
 ## Purpose Statement
 We aim to develop a web-based management system for a car rental company.
 It has two main functionalities:
 1. Facilitate the rental company to manage their car fleet.
 For example: the rental company can add a new car to their fleet, update a car's rental price and other information, or delete an existing car from the fleet.